Ballast

 Ballast is dense material used as a weight to provide stability to a vehicle or structure.
 Ballast, other than cargo, may be placed in a vehicle, often a ship or the gondola of a balloon or airship, to provide stability.
 A compartment within a boat, ship, submarine, or other floating structure that holds water is called a ballast tank.
-Water should be moved in and out from the ballast tank to balance the ship.
+Water can be moved in and out from the ballast tank to balance the ship.
 In a vessel that travels on the water, the ballast will be kept below the water level, to counteract the effects of weight above the water level.
 The ballast may be redistributed in the vessel or disposed of altogether to change its effects on the movement of the vessel.

 History

 The basic concept behind the ballast tank can be seen in many forms of aquatic life, such as the blowfish or members of the argonaut group of octopus.
 The concept has been invented and reinvented many times by humans to serve a variety of purposes.

 In the fifteenth and sixteenth century, the ballast "did not consist entirely of leakage, but of urine, vomit, and various foul food leavings that lazy sailors discharged into the ballast contrary to orders, in the belief that the pumps would take care of it."
-In the nineteenth century, cargo boats returning from Europe to North America would carry quarried stone as ballast, contributing to the architectural heritage of some east coast cities (for example Montreal), where this stone was used in building.
+In the eighteenth and nineteenth century, cargo boats returning from Europe to North America would carry quarried stone as ballast, contributing to the architectural heritage of some east coast cities (for example Montreal), where this stone was used in building.
+Stone ballast was also responsible for introducing hundreds of new plant species to North America.

 During World War 2 ships returning from Great Britain to the United States used rubble as ballast.
 The ballast would be dumped in New York and used for construction projects such as FDR Drive and an outcrop colloquially named Bristol Basin since it was made from rubble from bombed-out Bristol.